 Note: The following options described in the table require the use of ActiveX controls.
 Since Microsoft Edge does not support ActiveX technology, these options are not available in that browser:

-- Send as E-mail

-- Save Changes

-- Export to XML (Excel) when active cache is disabled
+- Save Changes - Export to XML (Excel) when active cache is disabled

 Option Definition Sort Ascending Sorts the column in ascending order.
 Sort Descending Sorts the column in descending order.